pytest-dev/pytest-cov/docs/reporting.rst

 It is possible to generate any combination of the reports for a single test run.

-The available reports are terminal (with or without missing line numbers shown), HTML, XML, JSON, LCOV and annotated source code.
+The available reports are terminal (with or without missing line numbers shown), HTML, XML, JSON, MARKDOWN (either in 'write' or 'append' mode to file), LCOV and annotated source code.

 The terminal report without line numbers (default)::